 Rome’s Jewish Ghetto & Trastevere Walking Tour

-Rome’s Jewish Ghetto; or Roman Ghetto, was established in 1555 by Pope Paul IV for the 5,000 Jews that lived in Rome at the time.
-The former walled quarter sits close to the river Tiber, and today is one of the most fascinating quarters of the city.
-Our 3 hour Rome Trastevere walking tour starts in this quarter, before taking you over the Tiber to the historic Trastevere neighborhood.
+Rome’s Jewish Ghetto was established in 1555 by Pope Paul IV for the 5,000 Jews that lived in Rome at the time.
+The formerly walled quarter sits close to the river Tiber, and today is one of the most fascinating neighborhoods of the city.

-This tour with Walks In Europe is an intimate tour that takes a maximum of only eight people.
-We also offer private tours, where we will pick you up right at your hotel!
+This tour with Walks in Europe is an intimate visit that takes a maximum of only eight people.
 Rome Trastevere walking tour can be enjoyed in the morning or the afternoon, ending right on time for lunch or supper.

 - Rome’s Jewish Ghetto